0fflineDocs/Powershell/Windows/SecurityPosture/Readme.md

 #### Install-Script -Name [SecurityPosture](https://www.powershellgallery.com/packages/SecurityPosture)

-#### This is a powershell script for detecting status of different security related device features related to Microsoft 365 on Windows 10.
+#### This is a powershell script for detecting status of different security related device features related to Microsoft 365 on Windows.
 Currently the script detects the status of:

 - Operating System